falqas/react_todo_walkthrough/sprints/Sprint4.md

 Looks like a form.
 When it gets submitted we run a function (we're using es6 arrow function here to pass an anonymous function with an event argument).
 That function is the `.onFormSubmit` function defined in this component.

-> `onSubmit` is reserved JSX to define an event for form submission, almost identical to `ng-submit` in angular
+> `onSubmit` is reserved JSX to define an event for form submission.

 Similarly when the `input` is changed we run `.onInputChange`.